psophea/elm-tailwind-postcss/README.md

 }
 ```

-### tailwind.css.config
+### tailwind.config.config

-Purge feature in Tailwind config has been disabled to avoid warning message as we have configured it in postcss config already.
+Purge feature in Tailwind config has been disabled to hide warning message as we have configured it in postcss config already.

 ```js
 module.exports = {